sanghaya/Man-Melds-With-Machine/README.md

 4. Tab backwards = tap tip of thumb and tip of middle finger
 5. Tab forwards = tap tip of thumb and tip of ring finger
 6. Mission control = tap tip of thumb and tip of little finger
+7. Exit program = make a fist with all fingers

 ## Install it
 ### 1. Clone this repository: